Hope is Evil

 pandorabo

 Hope is Evil may seem heretical to those who want to install hope in ourselves and in others.
-Trained in Clinical psychology, with an emphasis in existential philosophy, the installation of hope was something we gave to clients.
+Trained in clinical psychology with a focus on existential philosophy, we instilled hope in clients.
 I now think that was wrong.
 What I plan to lay out is a more effective way to respond to the daily challenges of our lives.

 You know what you have to do.
 Here’s to your action!